remuollinen/bitcoin-analysis-tool/README.md

 - Calculate longest bearish (downward) trend in given date range
 - Find trading day with the highest volume in given date range and the volume in euros
 - Find the best days to buy and sell bitcoin in a given date range

+## Usage

+1. Select your date range from the two date inputs
+2. Click 'Get data'
+3. The results will be displayed in the cards

 ## Resources used